-1100,2100,3100,4100 Electronic Activity Lab.
-Involvement in various productions assisting in setup,

-- 1351 Principles of Mass Media.
+- 1100,2100,3100,4100 Electronic Activity Lab.
+Involvement in various productions assisting in setup, running, and post production activities for video and audio at university games, productions, and chapel.
+May be repeated for credit.
+B - 1351 Principles of Mass Media.
 Introduction to mass media and the major issues that influence media.
 The course will be predominantly a discussion of these major issues, such as freedom of the press, and how issues influence the journalist and society.
 F - 2303 Principles of Announcing.
 Fundamentals of announcing theory focusing on clear diction, delivery style, and thematic elements of production.
 Students will produce audition tape for submission to industry.
 F - 2311 Introduction to Public Address.
 Introduction to the basic theories of public speaking.
 An emphasis is placed on delivery skills and communication apprehension.
 Students learn to prepare and deliver informative and persuasive speeches in an appropriate manner.
 D - 2312 UIL Events.
 Study of University Interscholastic League (UIL) speech events.
 Debate, oral interpretation, prose and poetry are among the events examined.
 Emphasis is placed on coaching and judging the events at the high school level.
 SE - 2340 Communication for the Professional.
 Professional communication situations relevant to student field.
+B

-B - 2348 Communication Theory.
+2348 Communication Theory.
 Introduction to formal research methods within the field and examination of quantitative and qualitative empirical techniques.
+F

-F - $2351\,$ Introduction to Public Relations.
+- 2351 Introduction to Public Relations.
 Introduction to basic principles and trends of current public relations theories and practices and the workings of mass media.
 F - 3301 Sports Writing and Reporting.
 Study of traditional storytelling formats with special instruction in sports style, interviewing techniques, research strategies, sports law, sports and new media, and issues of race and gender.
 F - 3310 Systems in Organizational Communication.
-Systems approach to communication principles applied to managerial situations. - 3313 Interpersonal Communication.
+Systems approach to communication principles applied to managerial situations.
+D - 3313 Interpersonal Communication.
 Study of the human communication process in one to one encounters.
-SO - 3350 Worship Media Production.
+SO - 3343 News Reporting.
+Fundamental principles of news gathering and reporting.
+Focuses on ethical standards of journalism and modern practices of reporting in a convergent media environment.
+Practical applications for print, video, and audio reporting across variety of electronic media platform.
+F - 3350 Worship Media Production.
 Examines various issues, including song presentation software, media clips, copyright law, and use of live video in worship.
 Particular emphasis is placed on utilizing media to enhance worship and coordinating themed services.
 S - 3354 Advertising.
 Study of mass media advertising, its selection and evaluation, including discussion of advertising theory, tactics and creativity.
-PRE: BUA 3305.
 S - 3371 Group Communication.
 Study of group behavior, participation, structure, leadership and the importance of group discussion to our society.
 F - 3372 Intercultural Communication.
 Study of communication between peoples of various cultures and the issues that enhance and impede effective cross-cultural communication.
-SE

-3374 Nonverbal Communication.
+SE - 3374 Nonverbal Communication.
 Study of the various types of nonverbal behavior, as well as an examination of nonverbal issues such as deception, compliance gaining, and communicator competence.
-S

-- 4330 Communication Internship.
+S - 4330 Communication Internship.
 Communication experience in local business context under the direction and supervision of management and faculty.
 Internship requires 90 hours of field placement.
 PRE: COM 4374.
 B - 4345 Introduction to Rhetorical Analysis.
 Examination of the theoretical elements of rhetorical theory, including an analysis and critique of contemporary artifacts.
 FO - 4372 Organizational Communication.
 Study of communication networks found in various business, industrial, educational, and social organizations.
 S - 4374 Persuasive Communication.
 Study of the psychological and rhetorical principles employed in contemporary, social, political, and advertising campaigns.
+FE

-FE - 5301 Communication in Organizations.
+5301 Communication in Organizations.
 Study of communication networks and styles operating in organizations, especially educational institutions, as well as the role of the professional educator in those structures.
 D